amiralles/contest/README.md

 ## contest
-Contest is a minimalist, cross platform, unit testing framework for .NET.
-It comes bundled with a lightweight console test runner and  in contrast with most popular testing frameworks, it's based on conventions, so it doesn't require a whole lotta of attributes to identify test cases, setups, and so on...
-Point in case, the code reads almost like plain english.
+Contest is a minimalist, cross-platform, unit testing framework for .NET.

-(And of course, it runs on linux and mac as well!)
+Contest comes bundled with a lightweight console test runner, and in contrast with most popular testing frameworks in the .NET space, it's based on conventions, so it doesn't require a whole lot of attributes to identify test cases, setups, and so on.
+Point in case the testing code reads almost like plain English.
+(And, of course, it runs on Linux and Mac as well!)

-Down below you’ll find a couple of examples on how to write tests using contest.
-Just add a reference to **Contest.Core.dll** and you are pretty much ready to go.
+Down below, you’ll find a couple of examples of how to write tests using a contest.
+Just add a reference to **Contest.Core.dll**, and you will be pretty much ready to go.

-As you will see in the examples below, **contest** supports a wide range of assertions and testing styles which you can mix and match to meet your preferences.
-From fluent assertions to BDD (and everything in between), **contest** will help you to find a style that you enjoy while writing tests.
+As you will see in the examples below, **contest** supports a wide range of assertions and testing styles, which you can mix and match to meet your preferences.
+From fluent assertions to BDD (and everything in between), **contest** will help you find a style you enjoy while writing tests.

-_*Note: While this is working code, is not production ready (yet).
-It'll be relased in the near future, tough.
-Stay tuned!_
+_*Note: While this is working code, it is not production-ready.
+It might get released in the near future, tough._

 #### Fluent Assertions